 - Have mutual respect and understanding as partners usually have different spending patterns and perspectives.
 For example, one partner being more interested in fashion might not be a waste of money so respect and understanding for the other person’s needs and wants is crucial

-- If there is trust, allow the person with better financial habits handle the money at first, while the other person learns
+- If there is trust, allow the person with better financial habits to handle the money at first, while the other person learns

 - Have shared control.
 For example, talk and jointly conclude before making major financial decisions.
-This is important because there have been cases when a spouse finds out about the assets of their partner only after death
+This is important because there have been cases when a spouse finds out about the assets of their partner only after death.

 - Do your research and take advantage of smart tech solutions by Cowrywise that can help you plan your finances better